marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/x86-function-attributes.rst

 .. index:: cf_check function attribute, x86

-.. gcc-attr:: cf_check
+.. x86-fn-attr:: cf_check

-  The :gcc-attr:`cf_check` attribute on a function is used to inform the compiler that ENDBR instruction should be placed at the function entry when :option:`-fcf-protection`:samp:`=branch` is enabled.
+  The :x86-fn-attr:`cf_check` attribute on a function is used to inform the compiler that ENDBR instruction should be placed at the function entry when :option:`-fcf-protection`:samp:`=branch` is enabled.

 .. index:: indirect_return function attribute, x86

-.. gcc-attr:: indirect_return
+.. x86-fn-attr:: indirect_return

-  The :gcc-attr:`indirect_return` attribute can be applied to a function, as well as variable or type of function pointer to inform the compiler that the function may return via indirect branch.
+  The :x86-fn-attr:`indirect_return` attribute can be applied to a function, as well as variable or type of function pointer to inform the compiler that the function may return via indirect branch.

 .. index:: fentry_name function attribute, x86

-.. gcc-attr:: fentry_name("name")
+.. x86-fn-attr:: fentry_name("name")

   On x86 targets, the ``fentry_name`` attribute sets the function to call on function entry when function instrumentation is enabled